Adding pair tables for tumor-normal analysis

 • Updated

-Learn how to link entity tables in Terra for the analysis of paired tumor and normal samples.
+Learn how to link entity tables in Terra to analyze paired tumor and normal samples.

 Overview: Pair tables for tumor-normal samples

-Although Terra has two main types of data tables (entity and set), it can make a special association of predefined participant, sample, and pair data tables for the analysis of tumor-normal samples.
-These tables are just entity tables, but when used together with the appropriate naming convention, Terra can link them to facilitate the analysis of paired tumor-normal samples taken from the same patient.
-Somatic workflows that require pairs of tumor and normal samples accept data in pair tables by default.
+Although Terra has two main types of data tables (entity and set), it can also associate predefined participant, sample, and pair data tables.
+These tables are just entity tables, but when used together with the appropriate naming convention, Terra can link them to facilitate analyses of paired tumor-normal samples taken from the same patient.
+Workflows that require pairs of tumor and normal samples (such as Mutect2) accept data in pair tables by default.

 How does a pair table work?